self-actuated/actuated.com/posts/2023-02-10-caching-in-github-actions.md

 ---
-title: Make your builds run faster with GitHub's built in caching for Actions.
+title: Make your builds run faster with Caching for GitHub Actions.
 description: Learn how we made a Golang project build 4x faster using GitHub's built-in caching mechanism.
 author: Han Verstraete
 tags: